ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ### Outer layer

-Since the (direct) contribution of the outer layer is just its reflection component $f_{s1}^{\ast}$, which is not affected by other parts of the model, it can be evaluated directly without any modification, therefore:
+The contribution BSDF of the outer layer is trivial.
+It can be split into the reflection and refraction part.
+The light which gets refracted through the first layer into the model is accounted for in the inner layer component so we ignore it here.
+Since the reflected light is unaffected by the rest of the model and the whole model takes only reflection directions into account, it can be evaluated directly by evaluating the outer layer BSDF $f_{s1}^{\ast}$ *without any modification*.
+Therefore:

 $$
 f_{s1}\left(\omega_{i}\rightarrow\omega_{o}\right) = f_{s1}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right)